This site contains no information about the edibility or toxicity of mushrooms.

-Macrolepiota procera, also known as the Parasol Mushroom, is a spectacularly large, distinctive, pale brownish agaric that has a scaly cap, white gills, and a pale brownish stem with a snakeskin pattern and ring.
+Macrolepiota procera, also known as the Parasol Mushroom, is a spectacularly large, distinctive, pale brownish agaric with a scaly cap, white gills, and a pale brownish stem with a snakeskin pattern and ring.
 It grows solitary, scattered or clustered on soil in open grassy places and in mixed woods.

 pallid brown decorated with darker brown broad scales starts off egg-shaped and then bell-shaped until the cap margin detaches from the stripe.
 The base colour becomes lighter with age.
 Dark scales appear on top when the brown surface cracks up from the smooth, central bump.
 The cap flesh is white and does not change significantly when cut.
 Gills

 is distinctive grey-brown with banded markings on a whitish background, long and thin with an onion-shaped base.
 Above the double-edged ring that often falls off, it is evenly brown and below this, it is irregularly striped in a zigzag pattern.
 The ring is white above and brown below.